umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 **Do not scale your backoffice administrative environment** this is not supported and can cause issues.

-The public facing replica Azure Web Apps can be manually or automatically scaled up or down and is supported by Umbraco's load balancing.
+The public facing subscriber Azure Web Apps can be manually or automatically scaled up or down and is supported by Umbraco's load balancing.

 ### Deployment considerations

 Since you have 2 x web apps, when you deploy you will need to deploy to both places - There are various automation techniques you can use to simplify the process.
 That is outside the scope of this article.

-**Important note:** This also means that you should not be editing templates or views on a live server as master and replica environments do not share the same file system.
+**Important note:** This also means that you should not be editing templates or views on a live server as SchedulingPublisher and Subscriber environments do not share the same file system.
 Changes should be made in a development environment and then pushed to each live environment.